 To help you navigate the world of data science projects, we asked Springboard mentors and instructors for their advice.
 Here’s what they had to say.

 Choose the Right Problem

-Your next task is to outline the steps you’ll need to take to create your data science project.
-Once you have your outline, you can tackle the problem and come up with a model that may prove your hypothesis.
+Your next task is to outline the steps you’ll need to take in order to create your data science project.
+Once you have your outline, you can tackle the problem and develop a model to prove your hypothesis.
 You can do this in six steps: